Reported

 On Oct.
 2, 2024, the judges released their final decision: “Because we find that EPA did not act arbitrarily, capriciously, or contrary to law, we deny the petition.”

 The decision comes as CAFO waste reaches untenable levels nationwide.
 According to Food & Water Watch, approximately 1.7 billion animals live in confinement on factory farms, producing 941 billion pounds of manure each year.
-And when it comes to pollution, Des Moines Water Works, which has the world’s largest nitrate removal facility, must run their $10,000 per-day facility to keep drinking water safe for its residents when nitrate levels are high.
+And when it comes to pollution, Des Moines Water Works, which has the world’s largest nitrate removal facility, must run their sometimes $10,000 per-day facility to keep drinking water safe for its residents when nitrate levels are high.

 “We need judges who understand the reality of current agricultural production systems, the immediacy of the problems we face and the extensive evidence we already have,” Secchi wrote in a text upon hearing the decision.
 “This panel [of judges] gave EPA leeway to keep kicking the can down the road.
 That’s not a tenable situation.”